What Is NordWhisper Protocol

 Modern VPN protocols are moving away from heavy legacy frameworks towards streamlined, kernel-level solutions like WireGuard.
 Use this interactive simulator to compare the architectural differences, latency, and CPU overhead between traditional OpenVPN protocols and NordVPN's next-generation NordWhisper technology.

-Ech the Tech Fox Mascot
+Ech the Tech Fox mascot

 Protocol Logic Core